2020-23 Monroe County Community College Strategic Plan

 - Joe Verkennes, Director of Marketing and Communications, Co-Chair

-- Quri Wygonik, Coordinator of Institutional Research, Evaluation and Assessment, Co-chair
+- Quri Wygonik, Director of Institutional Research, Planning and Accreditation, Co-chair

 - Kim Lindquist, Dean of Health Sciences and Director of Nursing, Vice Chair

 - Ann Gerweck, Administrative Assistant to the Vice President of Enrollment and Student Success, Secretary